 Microbes are diverse – and so is microbial research

 The microbiome is the community of microorganisms (bacteria, archaea, fungi, viruses and eukaryotes) that can be found inside and on the human and animal body, as well as on plants and in the environment.

 What is metagenomics?

 Metagenomics, also known as community genomics, is the genetic analysis of microbial communities contained in natural living environments.
 It enables the analysis of the microbial diversity and ecology of a specific environment.
 Metagenomics provides scientists with a means to study microbes which cannot be cultured and enables them to better capture the extraordinary diversity present within microbial communities.
-This is achieved by Next-Generation Sequencing techniques with the ability to analyse thousands of samples in parallel.
+This is achieved by next generation sequencing techniques with the ability to analyze thousands of samples in parallel.
 Scientists can then gain valuable insights to better understand both our own physiology and the systems of the world we live in.